Difference between Torque and Horsepower

 A socket and wrench are used to turn the screw.
 (Photograph below).

-The woman is able to put 100 foot pounds of force against the wrench’s handle (blue arrow) a generating 100 foot pound of turning torque at the screw (red arrow) and manages to turn the screw 50 percent of one revolution.
+The woman is able to put 100 foot pounds of force against the wrench’s handle (yellow arrow) a generating 100 foot pound of turning torque at the screw (red arrow) and manages to turn the screw 50 percent of one revolution.

 (This is a strong woman)